stevezhangzA/stephenzhang.github.io/_pages/about.md

   - /about.html
 ---

-I'm Ziqi Zhang, currently seeking for a computer science Ph.D candidate opportunity.
+:smile: I'm Ziqi Zhang, currently seeking for a computer science Ph.D candidate opportunity.

-I have completed the required courses of MicroMasters Program in Statistics and Data Science, **Massachusetts Institute of Technology (MIT)**.
+I have completed the required courses of MicroMasters Program in Statistics and Data Science, **Massachusetts Institute of Technology (MIT)**. :clap:

 Previously, I have a period of research experience at [School of Engineering](https://engineering.westlake.edu.cn/), **Westlake University**.